ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 **Notes**:
 * For **Source** you can use an IP address, a range of addresses, or an object.
-* In the **Browse objects of Type:** dropdown, select **Org Vdc Networks**.
+* In the **Browse objects of Type** menu, select **Org Vdc Networks**.
 Select the organization virtual data center network that you created as the **Source** cell.
 Click the right arrow to move the organization virtual data center network into the **Filter** column.
-* The destination may be an IP address, a range of addresses, or an object.
-In the **Destination** column click the **+** in the upper-right corner of the cell when you hover your mouse in the field.
-In the **Browse objects of Type:** dropdown, select **Gateway Interfaces**.
+* The destination can be an IP address, a range of addresses, or an object.
+In the **Destination** column, click the **+** in the upper right of the cell when you hover your mouse in the field.
+In the **Browse objects of Type** menu, select **Gateway Interfaces**.
 Select the service network available to your virtual data center.
-Click the right arrow to move the service network into the right-hand filter column.
+Click the right arrow to move the service network into the right side filter column.
 * For **Action**, select **Accept**.
 * To define a destination IP address or range, click the **IP** in the destination cell and set the IP address or range to allow everything on that subnet.
 For example, ``192.168.100.2`` or ``192.168.100.0/24``.

 ##### Source NAT definitions to the IBM Service Network (Private)
 {: #shared_vcd-ops-guide-source-nat-int}

 A source NAT rule is necessary to allow traffic from the organization virtual data center network into the 	{{site.data.keyword.cloud_notm}} Service Network.
-This would be used to enable VM access to 	{{site.data.keyword.cloud_notm}} Services such as update servers, DNS servers, NTP servers, or to get to the {{site.data.keyword.cloud_notm}} Object Storage.
+This rule is used to enable VM access to 	{{site.data.keyword.cloud_notm}} Services such as update servers, DNS servers, NTP servers, or to get to the {{site.data.keyword.cloud_notm}} Object Storage.

 From the virtual data center for that edge gateway, create the source NAT definitions to the IBM Service Network (Private).
 For more information, see [Add a SNAT or a DNAT Rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1DE460AE-DCCC-4BC8-96AC-52D06A4AFDE3.html).

 **Notes**:

-Under the **NAT44 Rules**, click **SNAT Rule** and create the configuration using the following selection:
+Under the **NAT44 Rules**, click **SNAT Rule** and create the configuration by using the following selection:
 * For **Applied On**, select the service network.
 * For **Original Source IP/Range**, enter your organization virtual data center Gateway CIDR.
-* For **Translated Source IP/Range**, click the **SELECT** button.
-In the **Select IP Address** Network dropdown, select the service network and choose one of the service network addresses that were assigned to your virtual data center.
+* For **Translated Source IP/Range**, click **SELECT**.
+In the **Select IP Address** Network menu, select the service network and choose one of the service network addresses that were assigned to your virtual data center.
 * Optionally, enter the destination IP addresses.
 * Optionally, enter the destination port.
 * Optionally, enter the description.
-A description can be useful to identify the SNAT rule at a later date.
+A description can be useful to identify the SNAT rule later.
 * Set to **Enabled**.
 * Optionally, enable logging.

-Depending on the VM operating system and network configuration, and if the DHCP services have been enabled on the Edge, a simple test for internet connectivity is to log in to one of the VMs that are attached to the network for which the firewall and DNAT rules were defined and:
+If the DHCP services are enabled on the edge, you can test for Internet connectivity by logging in to one of the VMs that are attached to the network for which the firewall and DNAT rules are defined.

+The steps differ depending on the VM operating system and network configuration:
 * For a Windows VM, renew the DHCP lease.
 Open a command prompt and issue the `ipconfig /renew` command.
 * For a Linux VM, type `systemctl restart NetworkManager.service`.
 Depending on the type and version of Linux, this command might vary.
 From the command line, ping ``8.8.8.8`` or ``9.9.9.9``.
 If everything is configured correctly, you receive a reply.
 If the name resolution is required and no DNS server was defined yet, you can configure either ``9.9.9.9`` or ``8.8.8.8`` on the VM, edit the DHCP pool and define it there.